sivanov21/Practice-Repository-For-Programming-Fundamentals/README.md

 # Practice-Repository-For-Programming-Fundamentals
-This is repository for course Programming Fundamentals in SoftUni
+This is repository for course Programming Fundamentals in SoftUni.
+Practice.